What is Zoladex® (goserelin)?

 The active ingredient in Zoladex is goserelin, a gonadotropin releasing hormone agonist.1

 Many breast cancers are classified as hormone receptor positive (HR+), meaning they have receptors on the surface of their cells where hormones like estrogen can attach.
 When the hormones connect with these receptors, they can fuel the growth of the cancer cells and lead to them growing and spreading.

-What are some of the possible side effects with Zoladex?
+What are some of the possible side effects with goserelin?

-The most common side effects experienced by women with breast cancer who received Zoladex included1,3:
+The most common side effects experienced by women with breast cancer who received goserelin included1,3:

-Zoladex should not be used in women who are pregnant, are planning to become pregnant or are breastfeeding.
-Zoladex may cause harm to an unborn child.
-Women who can become pregnant should use effective contraception during Zoladex treatment and for at least 12 weeks after treatment is completed.
+Goserelin should not be used in women who are pregnant, are planning to become pregnant or are breastfeeding.
+Goserelin may cause harm to an unborn child.
+Women who can become pregnant should use effective contraception during goserelin treatment and for at least 12 weeks after treatment is completed.
 Patients should discuss effective contraception methods with their doctor.1,3

-Before starting treatment with Zoladex, patients should talk to their doctor about all medications (prescription and over-the-counter), vitamins, and herbal supplements they are taking.
+Before starting treatment with goserelin, patients should talk to their doctor about all their health conditions, as well as any medications (prescription and over-the-counter), vitamins, and herbal supplements they are taking.
 Some medications or supplements may interfere with each other and may cause side effects.

-For more information, read the full prescribing information for Zoladex.
+For more information, read the full prescribing information for goserelin.

-Patients should talk to their doctor if they have any questions, or if they have questions regarding their Zoladex regimen.
+Patients should talk to their doctor if they have any questions, or if they have questions regarding their goserelin regimen.